First stage of the project

 Location: Redoubt Road and Mill Road, Manukau

-Status: Construction
+Status: Completed

 The project

 Tamaki Makaurau is predicted to grow by 700,00 to 1 million people over the next thirty years, and with it the demand for water will increase.
 While we are actively working on bringing on water sources to make Auckland’s water supply more resilient, we also need to increase our treated water storage capacity.
 The Redoubt Road reservoir site currently has two large reservoirs holding 120 million litres.
 The addition of a third reservoir, able to hold 45 million litres, will help future-proof Auckland’s water supply and cater for the region’s growth.
 The expansion project currently involves the construction and connection of a new reservoir and the establishment of an access road off Mill Road.
-The project will be completed in two stages:
+The project was completed in two stages:

-Stage One - Oct 2021-mid 2022: Earthworks to establish an additional access road off Mill Road, Manukau (see red line on map below)
+Earthworks to establish an additional access road off Mill Road, Manukau (see red line on map below)

-Stage Two - mid 2022-2024: Construction of additional water storage reservoir (green shaded box on the map below)
+Construction of additional water storage reservoir (green shaded box on the map below)

 Since things kicked off in November, our team and contractor have moved more than 200,000 tonnes of clay material.
 The majority of that has been redistributed to fill zones across the site, and 50,000 tonnes is being reused at Te Motu a Hiaroa / Puketutu.
 This reuse approach helps us reduce our carbon footprint while respecting our Te Ao Maori value of what is given by the land should be returned to the land / He taonga nō te whenua, me hoki anō ki te whenua.